About the course

 Our School is a community of scholars leading the way in technological research and development.
 Today’s computer scientists are creative people who are focused and committed, yet restless and experimental.
 We are home to many of the world’s top scientists, and our work is driven by creativity and imagination as well as technical excellence.

-We were ranked 8th in the UK in the 2015 Academic Ranking of World Universities, with more than two-thirds of our research rated “world-leading” or “internationally excellent” (REF 2014).
-And our students enjoy learning from our expert researchers – we are ranked 4th in the country with 97% student satisfaction (NSS).
+We were ranked 8th in the UK in the 2015 Academic Ranking of World Universities, with more than two-thirds of our research rated “world-leading” or “internationally excellent” (REF 2014). /p>

 Both for entertainment and for more serious purposes such as virtual reality training, computer games, gamification and games intelligences are increasingly important in today’s world.